-For more than 25 years, the Tyler & Longview motorcycle accident attorneys at Roberts & Roberts have helped riders injured in motorcycle crashes.
+For more than 35 years, the Texas motorcycle accident attorneys at Roberts & Roberts have helped riders injured in motorcycle crashes.
 With deep roots in East Texas, Roberts & Roberts has built a national reputation for the legal counsel we provide personal injury clients.
 Our lawyers have been featured in dozens of television programs including ABC Good Morning America, CNN, Fox Business News, MSNBC and NBC’s Dateline.
-If you have been seriously injured in a Longview motorcycle crash, you need a knowledgeable Longview personal injury attorney from Roberts & Roberts to guide you.
+If you have been seriously injured in a motorcycle crash, you need a knowledgeable personal injury attorney from Roberts & Roberts to guide you.
 You may have legal rights to seek compensation from the driver who caused your accident.

 For a free evaluation of your legal options, contact us now at 903-597-6000 or fill out our online contact form.
-We serve clients in Tyler, Longview and surrounding areas in East Texas, as well as across the country.
+We serve clients in Tyler, Longview and surrounding areas in East Texas, as well as across Texas and the United States.
 We can help you get your motorcycle repaired or replaced, help you get the medical care you need and help you obtain the compensation you need to get back on your feet.

 Motorcycles share the highways with many other vehicles that are larger and heavier.
 Motorcyclists have the same rights as other motorists.
 Unfortunately, many drivers in Texas do not look out for motorcyclists.
 They pull out in front of motorcycles, turn left in front of them or change lanes into motorcycles.
 Often, they simply do not see motorcyclists because they are looking for larger vehicles.
 When motorcycles and other vehicles collide, motorcyclists suffer the brunt of the injuries no matter who is at fault.
 Motorcyclists are nine times more likely to be injured and 37 times more likely to die in a collision, according to NHTSA.